a-d.s

 Even better, I quickly discovered that there was an android app to connect to it.

-Also, I discovered than remote desktop was a windows thing.
+Also, I discovered than remote desktop was not a windows-only thing.

-(Or rather, that linux remote desktop doesn't sucks as much as I thought)
+(Or rather, that linux remote desktop didn't sucked as much as I thought)

-A few Wake on LAN scripts later (to avoid having the desktop running 24/24), and my infrastructure started to take shape on its own: endless possibilities.
+A few Wake on LAN scripts later (so it doesn't run 24/7), and my infrastructure started to take shape on its own: endless possibilities.

 These days, I regularly connect to that computer remotely for heavy tasks, much like a homebrew Gaming Cloud.
 My Intel NUC bears my web infrastructure, and I'm still working on a backup process.